-Here’s the deal on How to Water Succulents.
+Here’s the deal on How Often to Water Succulents.

 Many people think it’s best when growing succulent plants to give them a small amount of water occasionally or water every 2 weeks.

 Some even try watering succulents using a spray bottle or wonder “do you have to water succulents at all?”.

 These are both bad ideas.